 - Garnish: fresh herbs (such as dill or parsley)

 In a medium-large stock pot (3-5 quarts), heat the olive oil over medium-high heat.
 Add the onion and garlic, and cook for 3-4 minutes, or until the onion is translucent.
 Add the leek, apple, sugar, spices, and salt, and cook for 1-2 minutes, stirring constantly until the leek is softened.
 Add the vegetable broth and water.
 Bring the mixture to a boil and then turn down to a simmer for about 15-20 minutes, or until the apple pieces are very tender.

 Stir in the pumpkin puree.
 Working in batches, puree the mixture in a blender until smooth, adding a bit of the coconut milk and almond milk to each batch until all has been added.
-Return the soup to the pot and heat over low heat, stirring constantly, to the desired temperature.
+Return the soup to the pot and heat over low heat to the desired temperature.
 Add salt and pepper to taste.
 Garnish with a sprinkle of cayenne pepper and fresh herbs or your choice.